-The Yarra River runs for approximately 242kms from Mt Baw Baw, in the Yarra Ranges National Park to its’s mouth at the entrance to Port Phillip Bay at Newport.
+The Yarra River runs for approximately 242kms from Mt Baw Baw, in the Yarra Ranges National Park to its mouth at the entrance to Port Phillip Bay at Newport.

-Of the 242km length of river just 22km is navigable by boat.
-The river is relatively narrow and shallow with the average depth approximately 2.5m.
+Of the 242km length of the river, just 22km is navigable by boat.
+The river is relatively narrow and shallow with an average depth approximately 2.5m.

-The river was a major food source and meeting place for indigenous Australians from prehistoric times.
-The Yarra River was in fact originally called Birrarung by the Wurendjeri people.
+The river was a significant food source and meeting place for indigenous Australians from prehistoric times.
+The Yarra River was initially called Birrarung by the Wurendjeri people.
 It is thought that Birrarung is derived from Wurundjeri words meaning “ever flowing”.

 The river was utilised primarily for agricultural by early European settlers.
 The landscape of the river has changed dramatically since 1835.
 The course of the river has been progressively disrupted and widen in places.

 The Yarra is often referred to “the river that runs upside down” due to its muddy coloured water – caused by significant land clearing and development after the 1800s which resulted in tiny clay particles being washed downstream.